simplelogica/friendly_id-hstore/README.md

 # FriendlyId::Hstore

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/friendly_id/hstore`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+This gem provides and adapter to be able to manage localized slugs created with `friendly_id` when your project uses `hstore_translate` to store the translations.

 ## Installation